August 30, 2022, by Matthew Lumley

 When you complete a job application or attend an interview you will face “competency-based” questions.
 Describe a time you have shown excellent communication or when you have needed to overcome an obstacle.
 It can be difficult to motivate yourself to keep a record of these skills and experiences.

-Our units encourage you to reflect on areas such as your strengths, weaknesses and greatest achievements.
+Our modules encourage you to reflect on areas such as your strengths, weaknesses and greatest achievements.
 You will then have ready-made responses to use when applying for jobs.

 We also provide chances to help you articulate your experiences.